segmentio/segment-docs/src/engage/index.md

 - [**SQL Traits:**](/docs/engage/audiences/sql-traits/) Run custom queries on your data warehouse using the Engage SQL editor, and import the results into Segment.
 With SQL Traits, you can pull rich, uncaptured user data back into Segment.

 #### Build Audiences
 Create lists of users or accounts that match specific criteria.
-For example, after creating an `inactive accounts` audience that lists paid accounts with no logins in 60 days, you can push the audience to your analytics tools or send an SMS or email campaign with Engage Channels.
+For example, after creating an `inactive accounts` audience that lists paid accounts with no logins in 60 days, you can push the audience to your analytics tools or send an SMS, email, or WhatsApp campaign with Engage Channels.
 Learn more about [Engage audiences](/docs/engage/audiences/).

 #### Sync audiences to downstream tools
 Once you create your Computed Traits and Audiences, Engage sends them to your Segment Destinations in just a few clicks.
 You can use these Traits and Audiences to personalize messages across channels, optimize ad spend, and improve targeting.
 You can also use the [Profile API](/docs/profiles/profile-api) to build in-app and onsite personalization.
 Learn more about [using Engage data](/docs/engage/using-engage-data/) and the [Profile API](/docs/profiles/profile-api).